Harishankar-GitHub/Docker-with-Java---DevOps-for-Spring-Microservices/README.md

 - To see all images in my machine -> docker images
 - To see all containers irrespective of their status -> docker container ls -a
-- To stop a container -> docker container stop id (complete id or first few characters of id)
+- To stop a container -> docker container stop id (complete id or first few characters of id) or docker stop id (complete id or first few characters of id)

 ##### Pulling MySql official image from Docker Hub
 ```